AlexxNB/aovi/README.md

 ```

 ## Custom validators

 You may add your own reusable validators to the `aovi` object.
-Custom validator is the function which must return object with three elements:
+Custom validator is the function which must return object containing properties below:

 * `name` - name for validator method